Bayesian Reasoning for Physics Informed Neural Networks: Introduction

 \section{Introduction}

 The deep learning (DL) revolution impacts almost every branch of life and sciences~\cite{LeCun2015}.
-The deep learning models are also adapted and developed for solving problems in physics~\cite{MEHTA20191}.
+Deep learning models are also adapted and developed to solve problems in physics~\cite{MEHTA20191}.
 The statistical analysis of the data is one of the popular and straightforward domains of application of neural networks in physics~\cite{Graczyk:2010gw,Graczyk:2014lba}.
-Another one is using DL-like models to optimize and modernize computational systems in physics, starting from solvers for fluid flow \cite{Graczyk20,PhysRevFluids.3.074602} and finishing on the Monte Carlo generators in particle physics \cite{Otten:2019hhl}.
+Another one is using DL-like models to optimize and modernize computational systems in physics, starting with solvers for fluid flow \cite{Graczyk:2020hih,PhysRevFluids.3.074602} and ending with Monte Carlo generators in particle physics \cite{Otten:2019hhl,Bonilla:2025rrn,bonilla2025generativeadversarialneuralnetworks}.
+The generalization capabilities of deep neural networks have the potential to revolutionize physics by helping to fill gaps in our understanding of physical reality \cite{graczyk2024electronnucleuscrosssectionstransfer}.

 Deep neural networks are examples of artificial neural networks (NNs) studied and utilized in various branches of life and science for years \cite{Sejnowski18}.
-In this paper, we consider the feed-forward neural networks with several layers of hidden units that are utilized to solve partial differential equations (PDEs).
+In this paper, we consider feed-forward shallow NNs with one or at most two layers of hidden units used to solve partial differential equations (PDEs).

 Differential equations are the essence of physics.
 Indeed, they describe the system and its evolution in time in classical mechanics, electrodynamics, fluid physics, quantum mechanics, Etc. Some can be solved analytically, but a vast class of problems can be solved numerically only.